henrynguyen1204/voice-control-motor/README.md

-Based on the provided code and available information, here's a suggested `README.md` for your project:

 # Project 1 - Voice-Controlled Motor System

 This project implements a voice-controlled motor system using TensorFlow Lite for Microcontrollers.
 The system recognizes specific voice commands to control motor operations, making it suitable for applications like voice-activated robotics or appliances.